Speech Adjudicator (Judge) Training

 Yes!
 Please see our Descriptive Words/Phrases for Adjudicators.

-There is a list of FAQs at the bottom of the page, which can answer common inquiries about Speech Adjudicator Certification.
+See FAQs at the bottom of the page (left) for common inquiries about certification.

 June 26, 2018 @ 4:30 pm - 7:30 pm